 Career and life transitions can be incredibly stressful.
 Take solace from the fact that you’re driving this change and you’re in control.
 Here are some tips on stress management techniques.

 Need some more help?
-Then let’s talk.
+Let’s talk.